D00mch/Drakulus/README.md

 2. `Weight <= Integer/MAX_VALUE`, or we could have long overflows.
 It could be fixed by using operators that support big integers (like `+'`, `inc'`, etc).

 3. No OOM protection is needed.
-OOM will be possible for graphs with more than 5k vertices (for `Xmx` = 4096mb).
-Graph is optimized for no more than 512 nodes (check [eccentricities](https://github.com/Liverm0r/Drakulus#eccentricity-calculation-approach) for more details).
+OOM will not be possible for graphs with less than 6000 vertices and 6_000_000 edges (for `Xmx` = 2048mb).

-4. There is only one path from one vertex to another.
+4. There is only one direct path from one vertex to another.

+5. Zero weight are possible, but not negative weights.

 ## Abbreviations